roguewatt/via-framework/README.md

 | H1 | 30 minutes |
 | H2 | 60 minutes |

-For a sample with Reference Time `08:30`, the outputs therefore resolve to:
+For a sample with Sample As-of Time `08:30`, the outputs therefore resolve to:

 | Horizon | Forecast Period | Valid Time |
 | :--- | :--- | :--- |